Changes to host payments over the winter months

 Households in the UK will be offered £350 a month ‘thank you’ payment to open their homes to refugees.
-The district councils will be administering the £350 payment monthly in arrears direct to named lead sponsors bank accounts.
+Somerset Council will be administering the £350 payment monthly in arrears direct to named lead sponsors bank accounts.

 ‘Thank you’ payments are subject to all local checks being satisfactorily completed.

 The named lead sponsor will need to apply for the ‘Thank you’ by completing an online form.
 You can only do this when.

 - The named lead sponsor has confirmed the accommodation is available for at least 6 months